 So, between them my parents have one big nose, and probably one sharp brain, and at least one head of shimmering white hair.
 Maybe just one parent has them all, like me.

-I caught Mum when she was concentrating on cooking a complicated new take on pastitso for Anastasia’s Kitchen, hellbent on finding a new dish to knockout the branch of McDonald’s that opened in the port a few years ago.
+Chatting to Mum this evening, I waited till she was concentrating hard on cooking a complicated new take on pastitso for Anastasia’s Kitchen, hellbent on finding a new dish to knockout the branch of McDonald’s that opened in the port a few years ago.
 Unable to believe the shocking discovery that most Chiotis would prefer a big Mac and fries to her fragrant kleftico or kefte, she continued to search for new ways of preparing her traditional dishes to win back her disloyal clientele.
 Who’s going to tell her she can never compete with that overdose of salt, sugar and fat?
-That day she was desperate to find some new refinement of the traditional menu.

-“You must know something.
+“You must know something about where I’m from Ma.
 Somebody brought me.
 Who handed me over?”
 I busily cleared away the cutlery, to avoid meeting her eyes.

-Casually, I said “Oh that’s right, where was it you went again?”
+Casually, I said “Oh that’s right, where was that again?”